 - Subsidies are available through an application on Kidsport: www.kidsport.ca

 - For further assistance with this, please contact the Fish Creek Little League Treasurer at: email@example.com

 When does the season start?

-- Typically the season starts at the end of April and runs through to the end of June.
+- The Season will officially start May 1st and runs through to the end of June.

 How often do they play?

 - Majors will see 2-3 games scheduled per week plus 1-2 practices scheduled by the managers or coaches.

 - *Games and practices can be any day of the week.*